 Table of Contents

-First of all I must warn you this may be quite a long article, but I have tried to write it in easy to digest information.
+First of all I must warn you this may be quite a long article, and seem technical at times, but I have tried to write it in easy to digest information with patient friendly language and youtube videos.
 Are you ready?
 Here goes.

 Nerves are all over our bodies.
 They start from our brain, travel to all our internal organs, out to the fingers and toes and finally the skin all over our body.
 So basically nerves are everywhere!
 It is important you know which types of nerves we could be dealing with when we have a problem with them.